 Wrongful Termination Lawyers NYC

-There are currently over 107.8 million people employed in the private sector across the country.
+Termination of employment may be deemed wrongful if it goes against an employment law, public policy, or contractual agreement.
+There are 107.8 million people employed in the private sector in the United States.
 That represents around 71% of the total workforce.
 Yet, at any given time, employers could fire any of those employees from their jobs.

 Being fired from a job is never a good experience.
 Even if the job is not ideal, you still do not want to have the stigma of being “let go.”
 Unfortunately, there is not a lot you can do if you get fired unless it was a wrongful termination in NY.
 That would be a termination that is for an illegal reason.